rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 -   Files are overwritten or get deleted.
 These files are not guaranteed to have usable content or to even be included in the backup at all.
 -   Files, like logs, are appended to.
-We will make a best effort to back up these files, but we expect to be able to restore a reasonable and usable form of these files.
+We make a best effort to back up these files, but we expect to be able to restore a reasonable and usable form of these files.
 -   Files, like databases, might have random updates to any part of them.
-We do not in any way guarantee that these files will be restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.
+We do not in any way guarantee that these files are restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.